 An ice maker and water dispenser on your fridge is a great invention.
-But you have to make sure you have a good water supply to the refrigerator before you can take advantage of it.
-Saddle Valves are the most common way to get water from a supply to the refrigerator.
+But you have to ensure you have a good water supply to the refrigerator before taking advantage of it.
+Saddle Valves are the most common way to get water from a supply to the fridge.
 Why not?
-They are fast and easy to install, cheap, and don’t require a plumber.
-Here are some things to know before deciding on installing a saddle valve in your home.
+They are fast, easy to install, cheap, and don’t require a plumber.
+Before installing a saddle valve in your home, here are some things to know.

 What Are Saddle Valves?

-Saddle valves are self-piercing devices, used to supply a low volume of water to a variety of appliances.
+Saddle valves are self-piercing devices that supply a low volume of water to various appliances.
 A 1/4″ outlet tube is used to supply things like ice makers, water dispensers, and humidifiers.

 Pros of Using Saddle Valves

 Easy to install- You can have your ice maker up and going in less than 30 minutes.

 Does not require special tools- Most kits will only require a screwdriver and pliers or crescent wrench.
 However, you may need a drill to make a hole in the floor or cabinets.